tridactyl/tridactyl/doc/amo.md

  - Access your data for all websites:
    * This is Mozilla's way of saying that Tridactyl can read the content of web pages.
-This is necessary in order to find the links you can follow with the `:hint` command (bound to `f` by default).
+This is necessary in order to e.g. find the links you can follow with the `:hint` command (bound to `f` by default).
  - Read and modify bookmarks:
    * Tridactyl's command line has a powerful autocompletion mechanism.
 In order to be able to autocomplete your bookmarks, Tridactyl needs to read